 Writing a letter 💌

 Some people find it easier to write down information, thoughts and feelings rather than sharing them face to face.
-It can be easier to get all of the information down and is a physical momento that can be treasured forever by your loved one.
+It can be easier to get all of the information down and is a physical gift that can be treasured forever by your loved one.

 A letter is an opportunity to say more than just the facts about your terminal illness.
 You can express your love for that person, share precious memories, and have a chance to forgive anything in the past.
-Don’t be afraid to be honest about how you are feeling, if you are frightened of what lies ahead, then say so.
+Don’t be afraid to be honest about how you are feeling.
+If you are frightened of what lies ahead, then say so.
 Your letter should be a real, living message.

 A handwritten letter can be delivered in person and read before your death or afterwards.
 You could write a series of letters to your loved ones, either to be read at the time or on a specific date.
 Don’t rely on these letters being discovered though, tell someone where they are.
-Some people even write letters for many years ahead, such as 18th birthdays or their children’s wedding day 💛.
+Some people even write letters for many years ahead, such as 18th birthdays or their children’s wedding day. 💛

 While conversations and letters can be helpful and even necessary sometimes, if you don’t have a will, please get one today.
 We have a simple online platform that helps you keep all of your important documents and gifts for your loved ones in one place.